insidewhy/advent-of-code-2022/readme.md

 - nim
 - zig
 - groovy
+- val
+- elixir
+- clojure
+- f#

 ## familiar languages not interested in

 - javascript: already did typescript and it's basically a subset
 - c: as above but for c++
 - basic: haven't used it for over 20 years and don't want to
+- java: when it comes to the jvm I prefer scala/kotlin
+- perl 5: one of the first languages i learned but not really into it anymore